• Skip to primary navigation

 Or if you don't want to serve up these scalloped potatoes as a side dish, make it the main event with a few little additions.

-I'm using chunks of leftover baked ham, buttery fried onions and 3 different cheeses.
+• Ham.
+I’m using chunks of leftover baked ham

 We start by frying up slices of onion in a pan (1) with butter, garlic, salt, pepper and a little garlic salt.
 Five or six minutes is enough to get sweetly softened light brown onion, but you can cook for 8-10 minutes more than that if you love really caramelized onions.
 Turn off the heat.